loda-lang/loda-programs/programs/README.md

 * [A222465](oeis/A222465.asm): a(n) = 4*n^2 + 3.
 * [A222657](oeis/A222657.asm): a(n) = 2 * floor( (2*n + 1) / 3) + 1.
 * [A222945](oeis/A222945.asm): Number of distinct sums i+j+k with |i|, |j|, |k|, |i*j*k| <= n.
+* [A223082](oeis/A223082.asm): Number of n-digit numbers N with distinct digits such that N divides the reversal of N.
 * [A223134](oeis/A223134.asm): Number of distinct sums i+j+k with i,j,k >= 0, i*j*k <= n.
 * [A224141](oeis/A224141.asm): Number of n X 3 0..1 arrays with rows and antidiagonals unimodal and columns nondecreasing.
 * [A224317](oeis/A224317.asm): a(n) = a(n-1) + 3 - a(n-1)!.